trustwallet/go-libs/metrics/README.md

 * The `handler.go` contains very simple method to register Prometheus middleware with `gin-gonic` engine.
 * The `metrics.go` is a place for the generic metric exporters.
-  * `JobPerformanceMetric` allows to track generic job performance, start time, duration, success and failed executions.
+  * `PerformanceMetric` allows to track generic job performance, start time, duration, success and failed executions.
 * The `register.go` contains another simple method to register Prometheus collectors with the Default Registerer (which also includes golang specific metrics by default).
-* The `pusher.go` configures Prometheus Pushgateway client.
+* The `pusher.go` configures Prometheus Pushgateway client (see Push mode below).
+* The `go-libs/worker` and `go-libs/mq` packages integration for automatic job performance tracking.

 ## How it works?

-The application might have various exporters which are collecting system metrics as a background processes (in-process worker), standalone services or metric values updated by some code logic.
+The application might have various exporters which are collecting system metrics as a background processes (in-process worker), standalone services or metric values updated directly from code logic.

 <details>
 <summary>Example of the API metrics (standalone service)</summary><p>